zskong/EMIMC/readme.md

 More details will be posted once the paper is accepted!

-This is a demo version; you can run our code demo_tensor.m to verify that the results are reproducible.
+This is a demo version; you can run our code demo_tensor.m to test.